alecazam/kram/README.md

 python3.exe -m pip install -U pip python3.exe -m pip install -r ../scripts/requirements.txt

-# this uses 8 processes, and bundles the results to a zip file
+# Gen ktx using 8 processes, and bundles the results to a zip file
 ../scripts/kramTextures.py --jobs 8 -p android --bundle

 # this writes out a script of all commands and runs on threads in a single process